nhooyr/site/docs/README.md

 Most websites also use dashes in my experience.

+Dashes are also easier to type as you don't need shift.

 ### Trailing Slashes

 Aesthetics are a cost but it's more consistent with how the root path `/` behaves and I